Field Productivity Dashboard

 For a detailed explanation of each item, see Data Definition .

-It shows, by prefecture, the efforts made by local governments and nursing care providers to improve production efficiency, including the status of the introduction of ICT, home care robot, etc., and the introduction of care plan data linkage systems.
+Regarding the continuous activities of long-term care providers, the status of introduction of ICT, home care robot, etc. and the status of introduction of care plan data linkage system, etc. are displayed by prefecture.

 Data: